fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-switches.md

 #### 4. Obtain investor's consent for the switch order by sending an OTP to email or mobile or both

-As per [SEBI regulations](https://www.sebi.gov.in/legal/circulars/mar-2022/discontinuation-of-usage-of-pool-accounts-for-transactions-in-the-units-of-mutual-funds-clarifications-with-respect-to-circulars-dated-october-4-2021_56887.html), investor consent must be obtained by sending a One-Time Password to the investor at his/her email/phone number registered against the folio before redemptions can be sent to rtas.
+As per [SEBI regulations](https://www.sebi.gov.in/legal/circulars/mar-2022/discontinuation-of-usage-of-pool-accounts-for-transactions-in-the-units-of-mutual-funds-clarifications-with-respect-to-circulars-dated-october-4-2021_56887.html), investor consent must be obtained by sending a One -Time Password to the investor at his/her email/phone number registered against the folio before redemptions can be sent to rtas.
 Call the [List folios](https://fintechprimitives.com/docs/api/#fetch-all-folios) API and fetch email addresses and mobile numbers against the folio.

 ```json
 # Displaying only a part of the folio object for brevity